pulumi/pulumi-hugo/themes/default/content/challenge/one-quickstart.md

 title: "One Quickstart to Rule them All"
 layout: challenge/single
 description: |
-    Build and deploy a serverless app on AWS using Pulumi Blueprints and a single command!
+    Build and deploy a serverless app on AWS using Pulumi Architecture Templates and a single command!
 meta_desc: |
-    Build and deploy a serverless app on AWS using Pulumi Blueprints and a single command!
+    Build and deploy a serverless app on AWS using Pulumi Architecture Templates and a single command!
 meta_image: /images/challenge/challenge_cta.png
 ---